 We're starting to turn our focus to the Johnsonville Line where we'll be:

-These works are expected to continue until 2022.
+These works are expected to be done in phases and completed in 2022.

 We’re upgrading the overhead electrical systems between Ngaio and Johnsonville.
-To do this we are replacing the old wooden overhead masts with steel poles.
+To do this we are replacing around 100 of the old wooden overhead masts with steel poles.

 The systems were first installed in 1938 and while they have been well maintained they are well overdue for an upgrade.
 Since 2007 we have been progressively replacing the system as it reaches the end of its useful life.